 This one doesn’t need an awful lot of explaining.

-All you have to do is imagine what it would feel like for you sleeping in a plastic cone, versus a nice soft neck pillow!
+All you have to do is imagine what it would feel like for you to sleep in a plastic cone, versus a nice soft neck pillow!
 If your pooch is irritated throughout the night, they will put up more resistance to wearing it.

 They are Safe